fab-jul/L3C-PyTorch/README.md

     --names "L3C,RGB Shared,RGB" --recursive=auto
 ```

+For this, you need to download the models to some directory, in the example this is `/path/to/logdir`.

 To use the entropy coder and get timings for encoding/decoding, use `--write_to_files` (this needs `torchac`,
 [see below](#the-torchac-module-fast-entropy-coding-in-pytorch)):